-The learning context will include the critical analysis of, and decision making in, complex and unpredictable professional situations.
+The learning context will include the critical analysis of, and decision making in, complex and unpredictable professional and/or clinical situations.
 The structure of the programme will provide research and/or professional training, breadth and depth of study and opportunities for drawing upon appropriate resources and techniques.
-Opportunities will be provided for students to:
+This will include clinical skills development.
+Opportunities will be provided for candidates to:

-- develop to a high level interests and informed opinions - develop to a high level their design and management of their learning activities - develop to a high level their communication of their conclusions; - · make an original contribution to the field
+- · develop to a high level interests and informed opinions - develop to a high level their design and management of their learning activities - · develop to a high level their communication of their conclusions; - · make an original contribution to the field

-Students will be expected to engage in the exercise of autonomous initiative in their study and work in professional environments.
+Candidates will be expected to engage in the exercise of autonomous initiative in their study and work in professional environments.

 Achievement will be assessed by the examination of the candidate's thesis and performance under oral examination.
-During the course of the programme this will also include the assessment of achievement by a variety of methods in accordance with the learning outcomes of any taught modules specified for the programme.
+During the course of the programme there will also be assessment of achievement by a variety of methods in accordance with the learning outcomes of any taught modules specified for the programme.
 Final assessment will involve the achievement of the candidate in:

-- evidencing an ability to conduct original and independent broad and in-depth enquiry within the discipline or within different aspects of the area of professional practice normally leading to published work; - drawing on and/or developing a range of research techniques and methodologies appropriate to enquiries into the discipline/area of professional practice; - demonstrating independent critical ability in the application of breadth and depth of knowledge to complex issues within the discipline or specialist area of professional/clinical practice; - drawing on a range of perspectives on the area of study; - evaluating and criticising received opinion; - making reasoned and well-informed judgements on complex issues within the specialism whilst understanding the limitations on judgements made in the absence of complete data - the written style and overall presentation of the thesis.
+- evidencing an ability to conduct original and independent broad and in-depth enquiry within the discipline or within different aspects of the area of professional/clinical practice normally leading to published work; - drawing on and/or developing a range of research techniques and methodologies appropriate to enquiries into the discipline/area of professional practice; - demonstrating independent critical ability in the application of breadth and depth of knowledge to complex issues within the discipline or specialist area of professional/clinical practice; - drawing on a range of perspectives on the area of study; - evaluating and criticising received opinion; - making reasoned and well-informed judgements on complex issues within the specialism whilst understanding the limitations on judgements made in the absence of complete data - the written style and overall presentation of the thesis.

-Master of Philosophy 2020/21
+Master of Philosophy 2021/22